Honeymoon with a Stranger

-Honeymoon with a Stranger is a 1969 American made-for-television mystery-thriller film starring Janet Leigh, Rossano Brazzi, Cesare Danova, Eric Braeden and Barbara Steele.
-Directed by John Peyser and based on the French play Piège pour un homme seul (Trap for a Lonely Man) by Robert Thomas, the film premiered as the ABC Movie of the Week on December 23, 1969.
+Honeymoon with a Stranger is a 1969 American made-for-TV mystery-thriller film starring Janet Leigh, Rossano Brazzi, Cesare Danova, Eric Braeden and Barbara Steele.
+Directed by John Peyser and based on the play Trap for a Single Man by Robert Thomas, the film premiered as the ABC Movie of the Week on December 23, 1969.

 Plot

-Multimillinaire Ernesto De Cardi and Sandra, his new American bride, arrive at his spacious villa in Batres, Spain, where they are welcomed by an elderly servant, Juanito.
+Multimillionaire Ernesto De Cardi and Sandra, his new American bride, arrive at his spacious villa in Batres, Spain, where they are welcomed by an elderly servant, Juanito.
 Sandra is awestruck by the scale of the villa, but they’re interrupted by frequent blasting nearby to widen a mountain road.
 Sandra wants to be alone with Eduardo, so he allows Juanito to go home to his farm.
 After a night of heavy drinking, the two go to bed.
 His Rolls-Royce drives off in the middle of the night.

 When Sandra wakes up, Ernesto is nowhere to be found.
 After several days, she goes to the small police department.
 The sergeant calls Captain Sevilla, his superior.
 He contacts Ernesto’s attorney, Frederico, who tells him that Ernesto has a history of wooing women and leaving them after a few weeks, although Sandra is the first he has married.
 Frederico also promises to contact Carla, Ernesto’s sister, who he says will be able to locate Ernesto.

 When “Ernesto” returns to the villa, Sandra insists that he is an imposter.
 Ernesto says the wedding was an impulse and he regrets it.
 After arguing with him, Sandra wheedles an invitation to dinner with Sevilla.
 Afterward, he tells her that Frederico will be offering a settlement for an annulment the next day.

 The sergeant implores the captain to purchase a police siren and rotating light for the department’s only police car to add authority and prestige.
 Tired of arguing, Sevilla agrees.

 Frederico offers $25,000 in exchange for the annulment, but Sandra refuses.
 She remembers Juanito and wants to use him to identify Ernesto as an imposter, but when Sevilla brings him in, he greets Ernesto warmly.
 Sevilla says Ernesto’s sister, Carla, will be arriving and she can provide confirmation.

 When they all meet at a cafe, Carla also greets Ernesto as if he were genuine.
 Sandra accuses the trio of a conspiracy.
 Back at the villa, they offer a new settlement, adding the villa to the money.
 She refuses and Frederico threatens to have her committed to a mental institution.
 The fake Ernesto reveals the truth, confessing that the real Ernesto once badly injured a woman and he, Antonio, is a stand-in against people who want revenge.
 Carla decides that she wants to keep the villa and the settlement is withdrawn.